-A rental car crash is probably the most unexpected thing that happens on vacation.
+A rental car accident is probably the most unexpected thing that happens on vacation.
 And of course, you don’t want it happens with a rental car.
 That’s why you should know everything about where to go and what to do in case the worst happens.

 Rental car crash: things to keep in mind!

 It is appointed in the rental documents that you bear responsibility for what is happening with your auto.
-The coverage you bought usually covers all the expenses on repairing.
+The car insurance you bought usually covers all the expenses on repairing.
 It must be appointed in the company’s rental car crash policy.
 But if you are drunk when driving, the wrecked auto is fully your responsibility.
-First of all, clear the situation and reply to all the necessary questions about a rental car crash.
+First of all, clear the situation and reply to all the necessary questions about a rental auto crash.
 As a rule, the incident report has to be done within 24 to 48 hours of a crash.

 There is no need to put the vehicle into repair service!
 Your coverage bankrolls the repair costs.
-If you crash a rental auto without coverage, you will cover all repair costs of your agency on your own as if you are still hiring a car.
+If you crash a rental auto without car insurance, you will cover all repair costs of your agency on your own as if you are still hiring a car.
 So, if it takes three days to renew the car, you will be charged for three days of rental additionally.

 How much do you pay if you are in car crash troubles?

-If you crash a rental car with your personal coverage, all expenses can be paid.
+If you crash your rental car with your personal coverage, all expenses can be paid.
 But still, you are obliged to pay the deductible.
 This is a sum that you pay additionally.
 Most rental agencies have $400-500 deductible.
 That means if the agency pays for reparation about $5 000, you pay $500 and your coverage will pay the rest.

 Attention!
-Rental agencies offer supplemental insurance.
+Rental agencies offer supplemental car insurance.
 It is about $20 per day.
 Why?
 It saves you from paying the deductible!

 Who covers expenses for the breakage?

-The rental auto comes with basic insurance represented by Collision Waiver and Theft Protection if it is in American or Canadian territory.
+The rental auto comes with basic insurance represented by Collision Damage Waiver and Theft Protection if it is in American or Canadian territory.

 If you are at fault for the breakages, who pays depends on the insurance.
 Did you buy any?